- What does Charitocracy mean?

 I'm leery of providing my credit card info to web sites like Charitocracy.
 Should I be?Yes, always... but no moreso at Charitocracy than at other reputable sites.
 We use Stripe as our credit card processor, a big player in the payments industry, with clients including OpenTable, Blue Apron, Saks 5th Avenue, Under Armour, Adidas, and Best Buy.
 They have the most stringent level of PCI certification in the payments industry.
 You can read more about their security infrastructure here.

-Is there a minimum donation?Yes, the minimum is $1/month, billed at $13/year.
-(No, we here at Charitocracy are not bakers!
-That extra $1 is to cover transaction costs, web servers, office supplies, etc. so the rest can go intact into the monthly pots.)
-Furthermore, we bill once annually to minimize those transaction costs, which if billed monthly would eat up about one third of the donation before ever reaching the pot!
+Is there a minimum donation?Yes, the minimum is $1/month, billed at $12/year.
+(An optional extra month's worth "tip" can be contributed to help cover transaction costs, web servers, office supplies, etc.) Furthermore, we bill once annually to minimize those transaction costs, which if billed monthly would eat up about one third of the donation!

 Is there a non-recurring donation option?This was a tough call, but we felt like it would be easier for donors, both during sign-up and at anniversaries, if we use a recurring subscription style of payment, whereby your credit card is automatically billed annually.
 In order to avoid surprises, we'll email you the week before your annual donation is charged and also provide instructions for cancelling.
 Our intention is to keep things simple and easy, not to hold donors hostage!
 If recurring donations are a showstopper for you, you can always cancel immediately after signing up.
 (See next question!)

 Can I change my annual donation amount?Yes, with ease!
-Go to My Account (in the menu) and choose Change $.
+Go to My Account in the menu and choose Donation Change in the submenu.
 Your current donation amount is shown.
 Select the new annual amount you'd prefer.
 If you're lowering your annual donation amount, it will take effect at your next billing anniversary.
 If you're increasing your donation amount, then there's a good chance you want that to take effect immediately.
 If you'd rather the increase take effect at your next regular billing anniversary, simply uncheck the checkbox.
 Then re-enter your credit card info and press Submit.

 What happens if my credit card info changes?No sweat!
 Go to My Account (in the menu) and choose Credit Card.
 Enter your new card information and hit Submit.
 The new card info will be used on your next billing anniversary.
 But if it doesn't occur to you to keep Charitocracy in the loop (why would it?), that's not the end of the world!
-If we fail to process your next annual donation, for example because your previous card has expired or was cancelled, you'll get a friendly email from us giving you the heads up and suggesting you update your card info as described here.
+If we fail to process your next annual donation, for example because your previous card has expired or was cancelled, you'll get a friendly email from us as well as from our payment processor, Stripe, giving you the heads up and suggesting you update your card info as described here.

 Why am I seeing $0 or $1 pending charges in my credit card's recent activity?If you've spent any time watching your credit card's pending transactions, then you'll be familiar with otherwise unexpected temporary charges that appear there, and then disappear again usually after a couple days.
 For example, when you slide your card at a gas station, you'll often see a temporary charge for $50 or $100 to ensure that after you fill your tank, the actual transaction will go through successfully.